 1. You are not focusing on customer care quality

 By 2020, customer experience is going to become more important than the price or even the product.
-This means, even if you are making sure to bring absolutely great products at affordable prices, you can still fail if your customer care quality is not top-notch.
-Once businesses implement multichannel strategy, they often become overconfident and ignore actual customer care calls.
+This means, that even if you are making sure to bring absolutely great products at affordable prices, you can still fail if your customer care quality is not top-notch.
+Once businesses implement a multichannel strategy, they often become overconfident and ignore actual customer care calls.
 Telephone calls are not monitored and quality suffers, leading to a reduced customer experience score.
-While text messaging, email, social media and other digital channels can certainly bring a multi-channel experience to customers, not ensuring high quality call center management can result in a strategic failure.
+While text messaging, email, social media, and other digital channels can certainly bring a multi-channel experience to customers, not ensuring high-quality call center management can result in a strategic failure.

 2. You are neglecting inventory management

 While multichannel strategy helps bring a uniform experience to customers across devices, it is not really multichannel unless you take inventory management into account.
 Whenever there is a gap in communication with your suppliers or when the order requests aren't synced with your ERP immediately, there can be delays.
 This causes a supply-chain breakdown resulting in a failure of your multichannel strategy.
 Integrating your e-commerce website, ERP and CRM and ensuring that you communicate with your suppliers instantly is crucial to making multichannel strategy work.
 Inventory management is extremely crucial to ensure that your customers get their products delivered in time.